cemalsezer/Tobeto_.Net-1A/README.md

-# .NET & React Fullstack - 1A
+# .NET & React Fullstack - 1A Notes